Nisha-d7/WP2_Lab1/README.md

   const root = ReactDOM.createRoot(app);
   root.render(<Header />);
 </script>
 The component is named Header, and it returns a heading element.

 It must start with a capital letter to distinguish it from HTML tags.

-ReactDOM.createRoot() and render() used to display the component in the browser.
+ReactDOM.createRoot() and render() are used to display the component in the browser.

 Nesting Components

-It allows to nest components inside other components.
+It allows us to nest components inside other components.

-For instance here, HomePage is a top-level component that includes the Header component inside it.
+For instance, here HomePage is a top-level component that includes the Header component inside it.

   function Header() {
   return <h1>Develop.
 Preview.
 Ship.</h1>;
 }